“We are stewards of a life altering experience you will remember for years to come and at GSS, we take that responsibility seriously”

 “Hunting the planet’s largest terrestrial animal has been by far one of the most exhilarating experiences you will ever have in your life(GSS).

 Elephant hunting is one of the most spectacular experiences you will ever have.
 This magnificent animal is the world’s largest land mammal.
-Hunting elephants require a lot of patience as it can be time-consuming because the elephants travel far and fast and they hide out in the thick bushes where they are hard to find.
+Hunting Elephants require a lot of patience as it can be time-consuming because the Elephants travel far and fast and they hide out in the thick cover where they are hard to find.

-Trackers follow bull herds or single bulls on the elephant hunt (if they move out of sight as one might only see the backs of the animals from a distance) and once a good track has been found the real work starts and continues until the trophy elephant is encountered.
-While tracking the trophy elephant there are a number of factors which will indicate to the trophy quality.
+My trackers follow bull herds or single bulls on the Elephant hunt (if they move out of sight as one might only see the backs of the animals from a distance) and once a good track has been found the real work starts and continues until the trophy elephant is encountered.
+While tracking the trophy Elephant there are a number of factors which will indicate to the trophy quality.

 Countries have different regulations with regard to the importation of elephant products.
 CITES also governs the import and export of elephant trophies.

 Please contact Graham Sales for further information regarding these ever changing rules and regulations.
 Contrary to the opinion of some, the Elephant is not endangered at this stage in South Africa and in particular the Timbavati and the Klaserie one can export to the United States of America.

 The habitat where they roam is mostly grassy plains, dense savannas with high rainfall and woodlands.
 To penetrate a bull herd or get into close quarters with a bull to determine trophy quality can be extremely exciting and can get the adrenaline pumping.

 Botswana has two major hunting areas, the central region of Kalahari and the Okavango Delta.
 These hunting areas are managed by local, South African or Namibian Safari Outfitters.
 We have two areas in Botswana for trophy Elephant, Buffalo and some plains game species.
 Majority of the Safaris’ access to the hunting areas are with small planes from Maun.